 - Optional: red chilli for extra heat, finely diced

-- 2 tbsp oil neutral-tasting, eg canola or sunflower
+- 2 tablespoon oil neutral-tasting, eg canola or sunflower

 - black pepper